 Gumtree Farmstay has now added a herd of Alpacas to their repertoire of cute farm animals.

 There are two hosted bed and breakfast rooms in the main house (see above).
 They accommodate up to 5 people and have a dedicated bathroom.

 The latest accommodation option is an exciting glamping option The Shepherd’s Rest.

 This new hut is slightly removed from the main house and is a favourite retreat for adults.

 We have stayed at Gumtree several times and thoroughly recommend this farmstay to anyone wanting a fair dinkum Kiwi experience.
 Jennie and Grant will do their utmost to ensure you have one.

-Any visit to Oamaru should include a visit to Moeraki Boulders about 30 minutes south.
+Any visit to Oamaru should include a visit to Moeraki Boulders about 30 minutes south and the Otago Peninsula.

 Read more New Zealand posts here.

 This interview is linked to Budget Travelers Sandbox.
 Make sure to visit there every Thursday for around the world travel photo fun.

 We lived in New Zealand for a bit when my youngest was a baby, 10 years ago now – and I’m thinking about taking her back now she’s old enough to remember.
 Staying at Gumtree sounds like it would be a fabulous experience, especially since she’s all about animals.